 8 Great Elements of a Cruise Vacation

-More specifically, look at the exact ports of call (stops).
+After narrowing down the general region(s) you are most interested in for your next cruise vacation, look at the exact ports of call (stops).
 In the Caribbean, for instance, most ships stop in larger ports such as The Bahamas, St. Thomas, and San Juan.
 If you want to stop in a smaller port, like Antigua, choices will be limited (but that can be a good thing!).
 Also research the dates of travel.

 3. Cruise Ship Size

 Some ships are floating cities with over 5,000 people on board.
 Larger ships have more facilities and activities but are limited as to which ports they use.
+The smaller the cruise ship, the more flexibility is possible.
+Smaller ships will stop in smaller (and thus less overrun) ports, like Antigua.

 Some people opt for a minimalist cabin with the expectation of experiencing all that the ship has to offer.
 Others want a luxurious cabin with an ocean balcony.